How to configure catalogs for Apps?

 Configure the product data mapping

-After configuring your product selection, you must configure your product data mapping.
+After configuring your product selection, if the catalog is configured with it, you must set up your product data mapping.
 To do so, let's switch to the Mapping tab.

-You will see 2 columns in this tab: the target list and the Sources.
-The left panel displays all the app's targets to synchronize your product data, and you can configure the sources to map with the target in the right panel.
+You will see 2 columns in this tab: the target list on the left and the configuration of the selected target on the right.
+The left panel displays all the app's targets to synchronize your product data.
+In the right panel you can configure the sources to map with the target and, if desired, apply a transformation formula.

 Please note that target names are not translated as we display the value sent by the app.